dlanigan1/assignment/readme.md

  + Add Book
  + Delete Book
  + Modify Book
- + Check out/Return book is not available yet but will be available in the next part of the assignment
+ + Check out/Return book is not available yet but will be available in the next part of the assignment.

 ## Installation requirements.